dfds/crossplane-configuration-dfds/package/aws/README.md

 ```
 *Note:* The additionalPrinterColumns section allows adding custom columns with additional information available for the user on `kubectl get` requests

 In the status field under `schema.openAPIV3Schema.spec` we add custom fields to view additional information about the created resources when user do `kubectl describe` on the claim resource.
+The custom field `instanceConditions` keeps reconcile information that is copied from the managed resource.
+It's also used as a data source for the additionalPrinterColumns fields.

 ### Create a composition.yaml